ignotaC/smallsoft/README.md

               echo "test" | nc -UN socket_name
               -N option is a must.
 Socket must sent FIN else the connection stales.
               SIGINT logdata for gentle close when not anymore needed!
+17. runprog - Program opens unix socket and runs with system C syscall command we pass at it start up.
+It runs the command when there is opened connection.
+What matters is if dara is sent it closes the socket and ignores it.
+You must open the conection and sent FIN.
+No data.
+You can use openbsd netcat for this.
+              Example: ./runprog '/tmp/sun' './runthisscript';  nc -UNz '/tmp/sun' Runprog closes gently when recives sigint.

 How to install?
 Run make in makefile directory.